victorteokw/graphql-joker/README.md

 With amur, you can create a full-fledged backend server with your complex app logic and running API in less than 3 minutes.

-Amur automate backend coding process.
+Amur automates backend coding process.

 Currently, amur support koa, mongoose and graphQL style API.